monsonite/SCORPION/README.md

 A minimalist 8-bit "TTL" microcomputer based on a bit-serial ALU.

-SCORPION is the 4th of my arachnid themed, acronymically named, bit-serial microcomputer designs, following on from the TICK, MITE and SPIDER bit-serial testbed tesigns.
+SCORPION is the 4th of my arachnid themed, acronymically named, bit-serial microcomputer designs, following on from the TICK, MITE and SPIDER bit-serial testbed designs.

 Serial Computer Operating Reduced Parallel Interpreted Opcode Nemonics